-There simply isn’t a set answer to this question, because it all depends on your skin type.
+There simply isn’t a set answer to this question, because its all based on skin type.
 If you have ‘normal’ skin that doesn’t often suffer breakouts and isn’t overly dry or oily, then your skin can probably tolerate an exfoliating session two or three times a week using any type of product.

-If you have rosacea, ultra sensitive skin or cystic acne (where the skin forms angry acne spots that are filled with pus and look yellow), then you really ought to be exfoliating less than this, perhaps once every two weeks.
-Anything more could be too harsh for your skin.
+If you have rosacea, ultra sensitive skin or cystic acne (where the skin forms angry spots that are filled with pus and look yellow), then you really ought to be exfoliating less often, perhaps once every two weeks.
+Anything more could damage the skin.

 Whichever one you choose, remember to only use it as often as your skin can tolerate and use it no more than two or three times a week.

-As much as exfoliating is good for our skin, over exfoliating, either by doing it too often or by using an exfoliant that’s too harsh or doesn’t agree with our skin, can be quite the opposite.
+As much as exfoliating is good for the surface of your skin, over exfoliating, either by doing it too often or by using an exfoliant that’s too harsh or doesn’t agree with your skin, can be quite the opposite.

 Redness, peeling and flaking can be a sign that you’re exfoliating too frequently or using the wrong exfoliating product.

 If you’re using a chemical exfoliant, which is generally a gentler way to exfoliate, always follow the instructions.
 But as a general rule, apply exfoliant onto damp skin, use a small amount of product and apply it to cleansed skin with clean fingers, using small, gentle circular movements.

-If you’re using an exfoliating wash, you can rinse it off the skin after a minute or two.
-For chemical peel products, follow the instructions and don’t be tempted to leave it on for longer than recommended.
-Rather than doing the skin some good, it may cause the skin to become red and sensitive possibly with some peeling or flaking.
+If you decide on an exfoliating wash, you can rinse it off the skin after a minute or two.
+For chemical peel products, follow the instructions and don’t be tempted to leave it on for longer than recommended time Rather than doing the skin some good, it may cause the skin to become red and sensitive possibly with some peeling or flaking.